mozilla/learning-networks/clubs/web-literacy-education-kit/content.md

 #Mozilla Web Literacy Education Kit

 You may not know it, but Mozilla, whose mission is to maintain the Internet as a global, public resource for all, offers free and open educational resources to help you teach important digital skills to your learners.
-Our focus is on web literacy, which is to read, write, and participate on the open web, while also building 21st Century skills in creativity, problem-solving and collaboration.
+Our focus is on web literacy, which is to read, write, and participate on the open web, while also building 21st Century skills in communication, creativity, problem-solving and collaboration.

 If you're looking for fun, hands-on activities (optimized for ages 13 and up but easily adaptable for the younger set too) with step-by-step tutorials, you will love our resources!
 The curriculum is tested among educators and volunteers around the world, and can be remixed to suit a variety of  learning environments.
 You can try some standalone activities in your classroom or afterschool program, or follow a complete module comprised of a scaffolded set of activities.